swelljoe/swelljoe.com/content/post/travis-ci-for-bash-or-posix-shell.md

  ok( grep { /^Usage:/ } @usage );
 ```

-Unit testing the Virtualmin installer isn't currently possible because it can't be sourced the script without actually running it.
+Unit testing the Virtualmin installer isn't currently possible because it can't be sourced without actually running it.
 But, I've pulled a large percentage, about 2/3rds, of the functions out into their own projects, which get merged into a function library called `slib` (for `shell library`, because I'm super creative), and this script *can* be sourced and unit tested.

 ## A Simple Unit Test